ejsiron/CertWAC/README.md

 Tool for easy selection of certificates to use in Windows Admin Center

+## BETA NOTICE

+This tool is currently in its first public beta.
+Please use caution if trying in production environments.

 ## Compatibility and Requirements

 The Windows Admin Certificate Selector requires: